A LOSS and SOMETHING TO WATCH

 Morgan, Walls and Clement, La Brea Ave., 1935

-This beautiful Morgan, Walls and Clement building, most recently occupied by the Mole Richardson theatrical and film lighting business, was eligible for listing on the national register, which should have triggered an Environmental Impact Report, yet was demolished in days with a demo permit reportedly issued by Building and Safety.
-Both Hollywood Heritage and the Loss Angeles Conservancy are looking into this loss which is devastating as it is an major erosion to the context of the La Brea corridor, which contains numerous Art Deco structures, all of which are endangered if the process which led to this demolition remains unchecked and the questions unanswered.
+This beautiful Morgan, Walls and Clement building, most recently occupied by the Mole Richardson theatrical and film lighting business, was eligible for listing on the national register, which should have triggered an Environmental Impact Report.
+Instead, the building was demolished in days, with a demolition permit reportedly issued by the Department of Building and Safety.
+Both Hollywood Heritage and the Loss Angeles Conservancy are looking into this devastating loss, as it is a major erosion to the context of the La Brea corridor, which contains numerous Art Deco structures.
+All of these buildings are endangered if the process which led to this demolition remains unchecked and the questions unanswered.

 The Warner Pacific Theatre, Hollywood Boulevard

-Recently the church tenant occupying the 1928 Warner Pacific Theatre in Hollywood at Cahuenga was issued an eviction notice, which is an indication that plans may be underway for the structure.
-In the past this theatre, the largest on Hollywood Boulevard (3500 seats) had been suggested as a site for a museum which eventually moved to Hollywood and Sycamore and then closed.
+Up until a year ago, a church tenant was occupying the 1928 Warner Pacific Theatre in Hollywood at Cahuenga and was issued an eviction notice, an indication that plans may be underway for the structure.
+In recent years. this theatre, the largest on Hollywood Boulevard (3500 seats) had been planned as a site for Hollywood Entertainment museum, althought that plan was changed when the museum moved to Hollywood and Sycamore and several years later, closed.
 At that time there was talk of building a large tower behind the theatre, a still-discussed option.
-This theatre was designed by G. Albert Landsbergh for the Warner Brothers Studio which had experienced great success in introducing sound to feature films in 1926, which revolutionized the industry.
-Within the lobby is a tribute plaque to Sam Warner who supervised the building of the structure, but unfortunately passed before its completion.
+This theatre was designed by G. Albert Landsburgh for the original owner, Warner Brothers Studio.
+Warners was in a building mode after having experienced great success in introducing sound to feature films in 1926.
+In the theatre lobby is a tribute plaque to Sam Warner who supervised the building of the structure, but unfortunately passed before its completion.
 This theatre is in the center of the National Register District and is therefore key to the entire district, which makes it of great interest to Hollywood Heritage, the sponsor of the district designation in 1985.
 Anyone who sees anything going on in or at this theatre is encouraged to contact Hollywood Heritage, the Los Angeles Historic Theatre Foundation or The Los Angeles Conservancy immediately.

 The vintage photos from the Department of Water and Power collection, show the theatre just before it opened and through its heyday.
 Of note are the two neon radio towers, which were practical as station KFWB broadcast from the theatre.
 Under the "Pacific" squares on the towers are still the original "Warner" letters - thank goodness they both had six letters!